Conference Day 1: Wednesday, May 14

 • Delia Caicedo, Human-Rights Advocate (Fundación Guagua, Colombia)

-• Omar Gómez Trejo, Human-Rights Lawyer and Former Lead Prosecutor for the “caso Ayotznipa”
+• Omar Gómez Trejo, Human-Rights Lawyer and Former Lead Prosecutor for the “caso Ayotzinapa”

 Modality: in-person.
 Location: Center for Human Rights and International Justice (Encina Hall, 616 Jane Stanford Way, Stanford, CA 94305); light refreshments provided